About TURBOFAC®️; General Overview

 The Research System’s unique interface contains hundreds of discrete search criteria.
 The criteria are specifically designed to aid sanctions practitioners with the efficient location of items relevant to the resolution of difficult sanctions questions.
 This includes over one hundred search criteria treating items on a cross-programmatic, “conceptual” basis, in addition to search criteria that sort items by document type, program type, and more.
 All available items have been reduced to plain text—even when the source file is a poor-quality scanned PDF file—such that each item is text searchable, text search locatable, and filterable by qualitative subject matter.
 Native PDF files are available for viewing and download as well.
 We treat every six-digit regulatory provision and every FAQ issued by OFAC as a discrete searchable item.
 Users are encouraged to consult the Research System User Guide for a detailed explanation of how the main user interface works.

 TURBOFAC’s unique research interface enables users to toggle filters to narrow or expand the universe of available documents prior to running a search, allowing users to gain real-time insight into how each filtering criterion impacts the results presented.
-Moreover, the Research System displays all retrieved documents side-by-side with our original commentary, i.e. the “TURBOFAC Encyclopedia” portion of the Research System.
+The Research System displays all retrieved documents side-by-side with our original commentary, i.e. the “TURBOFAC Encyclopedia” portion of the Research System.
 This dynamic encyclopedia comprises more than 5,000 unique pages of original commentary, weaving the 5,000+ items in the Research System together with over 100,000 of internal hyperlinks directing users to other relevant items housed within the Research System.
 The Research System also includes over 100 unique Research System Notes, comprising more than 750 pages of original material addressing important issues specific to sanctions law.